 A slice of tiramisu on a stack of white plates, dusted with cocoa powder.
 A fork rests beside the dessert.
 A second plate with another slice is visible in the background, set on a light-colored tablecloth.

-Tiramisu Cake Step-By-Step
+Creamy Tiramisu Dessert Cake

 Prep Time: 30 minutes